ministryofjustice/moj-frontend/docs/components/Calendar.md

 Used in Visit Someone in Prison to display available times for a prison visit.
 Soon to be used in Manage People on Probation and another service in LAA to book appointments.

 ### Contribute to this component
-You can help develop this component by adding information to the [Calendar Github discussion]({{ githuburl }}).
+You can help develop this component by adding information to the [calendar Github discussion]({{ githuburl }}).
 This helps other people to use it in their service.

 {% endtab %}